 Boonespring Transitional Care Center is a large nursing home in Union, Kentucky.
-With an overall grade of A-, this facility is one of the top 50 nursing homes in Kentucky.
-Based on our analysis, this place is just about as as good as it gets.
-The best part of this nursing home's strong report card is its inspection score.
-Inspection reports are discussed in the next section
+With an A- overall grade, we rated this facility in the top 25 percent of all nursing homes in the United States.
+Based on our ratings, this facility is simply as good as it gets.
+The best part of this nursing home's strong report card was its inspection grade.
+Inspection grades are discussed in the next section

 Boonespring Transitional Care Center